ShanNatRichards/shannatrichards.github.io/_posts/2021-03-28-Recursive-Queries.md

 ```
 Within our cte, the first SELECT is the non-recursive term - the simplest form of the query that does not need a recursive call.
 In this case, it sets the first even number to 0.

 In the second SELECT, our recursive calls take place.
-Notice that in this SELECT query, the FROM clause references the name of the cte itself ‘rcte’.
-In essence, the cte is calling itself.
-And everytime it does a recursive call, it adds 2 to the previous number.
+Notice that in this SELECT query, the FROM clause references the cte itself *rcte*.
+In essence, the query is calling itself.
+Furthermore, everytime it does a recursive call, it adds 2 to the previous number.

 Let’s see our results below.

 ![Recursion Even Numbers](https://github.com/ShanNatRichards/postgreSQL/blob/main/images/even_numbers.png)

-Our recursive query returns record rows with even numbers from 0 to 20.
+Our recursive query returns rows with even numbers from 0 to 20.

 ### Recursion in Practice
 Now that we’ve demonstrated a basic case of a SQL recursion – how would a recursive CTE be useful in practice?
 As mentioned briefly, recursive algorithms are great for traversing trees and graphs.
 A [popular example](https://www.dbta.com/Columns/DBA-Corner/An-Introduction-to-Recursive-SQL-96878.aspx) of a recursive cte in practice is that of recursing through a table that stores an organization’s employees with bosses, execs, middle managers, ...etc. to figure out organizational hierarchy.
 For our example, we’re going to traverse through possible activity sequences (likes nodes in a graph) to come up with potential tour schedules.

 ***The Context***

 Let’s consider a start-up tour company, Excellent Tours, that plans to offer a fun-filled city tour.
 Currently, the company is in the process of figuring out tour activities/stops and, ultimately, the tour schedule.
 The clerks for the company have been researching city activities and then storing that those potential tour stops in a database table called tour_stops.